Publishing a model creates a hosted tool item that can be run as a custom web tool.

 An analysis model must create a hosted feature layer or table layer output before it can be published as a web tool.
 By default, all tools added to a model create intermediate outputs, rather than hosted outputs.

 To meet this requirement, ensure that one tool has the Result layer parameter set to Create hosted layer or Overwrite existing layer.
 The hosted outputs will be set as model parameters and added to the web map after the model or web tool is run.
-A hosted layer should be created for the output you want to visualize as a result of the analysis, such as the last tool in the model.
+Create a hosted layer for the output you want to visualize as a result of the analysis, such as the last tool in the model.
 For best results, only create hosted outputs for one tool in the model.

 Manage web tool parameters